What Was Frank Sinatra's Pesto?

 Frank Sinatra's Pesto Sauce was released on his 75th birthday to celebrate his love of pesto, pasta, and everything Italian.
 We never got to try it, but judging by its colour, we haven't missed much.

 Sinatra's love of Italian food is almost as legendary as his voice, and some say he was more responsible for introducing Americans to Italian cuisine than anyone before him.
-A chance encounter with Genovese restaurant owner Luciano Belloni at a 1967 boxing match led to a friendship that would last decades and culminate in Sinatra launching a range of sauces inspired by his beloved cuisine.
+A chance encounter with Luciano Belloni, the owner of a Genovese restaurant called Zeffirino, at a 1967 boxing match led to a friendship that would last decades.
+Belloni admired the singer so much that he created a dish called Paffutelli alla Frank, which was dedicated to the singer and is still on their menu today.

-Sinatra admired his friend's restaurant, Zeffirino, so much that there are tales of him chartering a private helicopter from Montecarlo to Genoa to dine there on his favourite dish, silk handkerchief pasta with pesto.
+Sinatra was such a fan of Zeffirino that there are tales of him chartering a private helicopter from Montecarlo to Genoa to dine on his favourite dish, silk handkerchief pasta with pesto.
 He even had his favourite pesto regularly couriered to his Malibu mansion in a show of extravagance that hasn't exactly aged well.

 Ed Hawkins, Professor of Climate Science at Reading University and creator of the Warming Stripes